FuelLabs/sway-applications/.docs/contributing-book/src/documentation/project-quality/project-structure.md

 ## interface.sw

-Anything that may be exposed to the user e.g. the Application Binary Interface (`abi`) for your contract(s).
+Anything that may be exposed to the user e.g. the Application Binary Interface (`ABI`) for your contract(s).

-This means that the `events.sw` may not be necessary and that information can be held with the `abi`.
+This means that the `events.sw` may not be necessary and that information can be held with the `ABI`.
 Similarly, certain data structures may be more suited to be in the interface.

 ## main.sw

-The entry point to your contract that contains the implementation of your `abi`.
+The entry point to your contract that contains the implementation of your `ABI`.

 ## utils.sw